Millions of people live their lives dealing with chronic migraine symptoms. Are you one of them?

 Headaches from injury or trauma can also last a lifetime.

-I believe, however that the cold and flu like symptoms of migraine, the sensitivities to light, sound and movement are unique.
+The thing that makes the difference is what comes with the headache.
+The associated symptoms of migraine like: nausea, the cold and flu like symptoms, the sensitivities to light, sound and movement are unique.

 One side of my face swells up when I get a really bad migraine, I just can't see that happening with a headache.
 So the physical pain symptoms, yes I can see difficulty with that.
 The tense muscles in the neck and shoulders, pain around the occipital, temples and forehead, and clenched jaw.
-But the zig zag lines, the blurry vision, the memory loss and loss of speech.
-No, I think those are unique to migraine symptoms.
+But the zig zag lines, the blurry vision, the memory loss and loss of speech... those are definitely chronic migraine symptoms.

 It will help you and your physician decide on your best possible treatment program.